 After creating and configuring a project, you can save the settings as a template that can be reused and distributed to other users.
-It can be added to the list of project types available when clicking File > New > Project and then expanding Installed > COBOL.
+It can be added to the list of project types available when clicking File > New > Project and then typing COBOL in the search field of the Create a new project dialog box.